-- Filling in the SCAN Complaint form on the SCAN website
+Filling in the SCAN Complaint form on the SCAN website

   Call 2-1-1 if you need help in finding the right community or social service support but are unsure who to call.
-2-1-1 allows individuals to navigate through the complex network of human services available by speaking with a Information & Referral Specialist Real.
+2-1-1 allows individuals to navigate through the complex network of human services available by speaking with a Information & Referral Specialist.
 Callers can explain their situation in their own words and get the help needed on their own terms.
-Around the clock access 211 is available 24 hours a day, 7 days a week.
-Confidential 211 staff are completely non-judgmental and provide confidential access to community program and service information.
+211 is available 24 hours a day, 7 days a week.
+211 staff are completely non-judgmental and provide confidential access to community program and service information.
 You may reach 211 by texting INFO to #211 on your cell phone.
 Information is also available online.